 Walking in Kingston

 In 2009-10 Kingston Parish Council obtained a small grant from the Big Lottery, Awards for All, to stimulate employment in the village through development of information to support and increase tourism.
 Free leaflets with maps and advice on a range of walks in the parish are available to download under “other- ‘Walking in Kingston tab.
-A short braille statement on the walks can be obtained from the parish clerk firstname.lastname@example.org An Orientation Board is available in the village centre, on the South West wall of the Reading Room.
+An Orientation Board is available in the village centre, on the South West wall of the Reading Room.

 Think Global, Act Local

-Kingston now has a bottle bank, situated with the kind permission of Torr Homes in the car park off Yellands.
+Kingston now has a bottle bank, situated with the kind permission of Live West in the car park at Yellands park.

 Play Matters in Kingston